 But stars also have their own motion in space — called proper motion — that is independent of these phenomena.
 Why is the star moving?
 Simply put, it’s because of gravity — because they are moving around the center of their galaxy, for example.
 Gravity makes every object in space move.
 But as most stars are far away from us and space is so big, that proper motion is very small in a human lifetime.
 The star with the highest proper motion is Barnard’s Star.
 It moves 10.3 seconds of arc per year, meaning it takes about 180 years for it to move the diameter of the full Moon in our sky.

+We have written many articles about stars for Universe Today.
+Here are some interesting facts about stars, and here’s an article about the types of stars.
 We’ve done many episodes of Astronomy Cast about stars.
 Listen here, Episode 12: Where Do Baby Stars Come From?

 Barnard’s Star was also extensively observed decades ago, in the hope of finding an extrasolar planet.
 The idea is that, as Barnard’s Star circled the barycenter between it and the planet, it would trace out a wavy path on the sky instead of a straight one.
 These were extremely tricky observations at the time, and unfortunately there does not seem to be a planet.